 - Existing local open spaces (including the village green in Amport village and Amport Fen Nature Reserve) should be protected and new developments should be sympathetic to their present characer and seek to provide aligned connections to these open spaces to improve access: - New developments should provide access to a wide range of multifunctional, semi-natural green open spaces (e.g. parks and allotments) for the benefit to people and wildlife.
-This is a particularly important requirement for any new development in Weyhill, which currently does not have sufficient green space; - Preserve existing vegetation (i.e. mature tall trees, hedges and contributes to the setting of Amport village.
+This is a particularly important requirement for any new development in Weyhill, which currently does not have sufficient green space; - Preserve existing vegetation (i.e. mature tall trees, hedges and hedgerows) as part of the landscape design to reinforce Amport Parish's landscape character.
+If any trees are removed they should be replaced within new development;